 An additional tool to mitigate the challenges related to undeclared work in construction supply chains is to increase the transparency of the supply chain by limiting the number of subcontractors.
 In Sweden, some major construction companies have agreed to ban chains longer than two subcontractors.
-As such, their subcontractor(s)

-45 More information on the SoDra system, available at: https://www.sodra.lt/en/benefits/information-for-insurers/lwc/legally-working-code can have only one subcontractor.
+As such, their subcontractor(s) can have only one subcontractor.
 This is to be able to better follow up on their subcontractors.
 A similar rule applies in Spain.
 A special Law 32/2006 regulating subcontracting in the construction sector (LSCS) limits the number of contracting chains to four and has been implemented via national collective agreements in the construction, metal and woodworking sector, thereby establishing basic and advanced levels of training for employees.
-For transferability, action must focus on tackling abuse in temporary recruitment agencies and preventing the proliferation of 'fake' companies.48
+For transferability, action must focus on tackling abuse in temporary recruitment agencies and preventing the proliferation of 'fake' companies.

 Information reporting requirement in the Finnish construction industry is another successful practice in terms of tackling undeclared work in supply chains.
 The main contractors and subcontractors in supply chains are obliged to provide the Tax Administration with the names of all companies or people from whom they have ordered construction services and details of any contract they have concluded on a monthly basis.
-The aims of the measure are, among others, to combat the grey economy in the construction industry and support fairer competition in the sector, and to support the competitiveness of honest companies in the market.49
+The aims of the measure are, among others, to combat the grey economy in the construction industry and support fairer competition in the sector, and to support the competitiveness of honest companies in the market.